Charan121298/Charan121298/README.md

 Welcome to my GitHub profile!
-I'm a passionate data scientist and web developer who loves turning complex data into actionable insights and crafting interactive web experiences.
+I'm a passionate web developer who loves turning complex data into actionable insights and crafting interactive web experiences.
 Here, you'll find some of my projects and contributions to the world of technology.

 ## 🎭 About Me
 &nbsp;&nbsp;&nbsp;&nbsp;🛠 I’m currently working on: Machine Learning and Neural Networks.<br/>